 Q-tips are handy for cleaning or scrubbing around the pads after soldering, where a hobby brush may not often reach.
 Lightly moistened with alcohol or acetone, they are also useful for cleaning the components.
-When cut in Some of the small tools useful two, the wooden shafts are also handy for holding down pads during gluing, when building Manhattan style. or components while soldering.
+When cut in Some of the small tools useful two, the wooden shafts are also handy for holding down pads during gluing, or components while soldering.